Skip to content

 • Go easy on delicate foods (for now).
 Foods like potatoes, tofu, eggs, and skinless chicken breast might be prone to more sticking while your seasoning is still building up.

-• Moisturize the pan (optional but helpful).
+• Condition the pan (optional but helpful).
 After cleaning your pan, set it over low heat until it’s just hot to the touch, about 30 seconds.
 Add a dime-sized amount of high-heat oil to the pan and use a paper towel or lint-free cloth to rub the oil all over the inside of the pan until dry.

 What can I do to speed up the self-seasoning process?

 Your pan will self-season every time you cook in it, eventually building up a fully natural nonstick surface.
-But if you’re looking to speed things up, you can moisturize the pan after every cook (or as often as you’d like): Wash your pan as normal and set it over low heat until it’s just hot to the touch, about 30 seconds.
+But if you’re looking to speed things up, you can condition the pan after every cook (or as often as you’d like): Wash your pan as normal and set it over low heat until it’s just hot to the touch, about 30 seconds.
 Add a dime-sized amount of high-heat oil to the pan and use a paper towel or lint-free cloth to rub the oil all over the inside of the pan until dry.

 There are black and/or brown spots on the surface of my pan that won’t come off with cleaning.
 Did I ruin it?